Warrandyte - Wonga Park

 Warrandyte - Wonga Park is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Warrandyte - Wonga Park, as per the latest Census, 99.2% of dwellings were houses with the remaining 0.9% being semi-detached, apartments, or other types.
+The dwelling structure in Warrandyte - Wonga Park, as per the latest Census, consisted of 99.2% houses and 0.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Melbourne metro's 93.3% houses and 6.7% other dwellings.
-Home ownership in Warrandyte - Wonga Park stood at 45.8%, similar to Melbourne metro, with the rest being mortgaged (47.4%) or rented (6.8%).
-The median monthly mortgage repayment was $2,300, below Melbourne metro's $2,500.
-Median weekly rent was $481, compared to Melbourne metro's $459.
-Nationally, Warrandyte - Wonga Park's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Home ownership in Warrandyte - Wonga Park was at 45.8%, with the rest being mortgaged (47.4%) or rented (6.8%).
+The median monthly mortgage repayment was $2,300, below Melbourne metro's average of $2,500.
+The median weekly rent was $481, compared to Melbourne metro's $459.
+Nationally, Warrandyte - Wonga Park's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing